Title I Parent Complaint Procedures

-TITLE IA COMPLAINT RESOLUTION PROCEDURES
+TITLE I COMPLAINT RESOLUTION POLICY 2

 A “complaint” is a written, signed statement filed by an individual or an organization.
 It must include:

 - a) A statement that a school has violated a requirement of federal statute or regulation that applies to Title I.

 - b) The facts on which the statement is based.